 – Algirdas Gluodas, Director of UAB Rūta noted then.

 The Rūta confectionery factory pays exceptional attention to maintaining the taste, uniqueness and quality of its products.
 Every year, these efforts are evaluated at Lithuanian and international exhibitions and contests.
-This is evidence of the company’s aspiration to constantly surprise its consumers with flawless, award-winning products.

 FOCUS ON SUSTAINABILITY